What being CIO of the Year was like

 Technology Officer

-How winning CIO Of The Year affected me
+How winning CIO of the Year affected me

 "How has it changed you?" is one of the most common questions people ask me about becoming CIO of the year.
 Well, it hasn't.
 It might've changed how some people perceive me, expecting wisdom and great insight in every conversation.
 The truth is receiving this honour was more of a team win than a personal accolade.
 A CIO only goes as far as their team takes them.
 And our team propelled us to new technological heights with a series of historical feats.